Blocked Gibbs sampler for hierarchical Dirichlet processes: Additional plots

-In the following, we provide plots that depict the performance in clustering and density estimation, of BGS, CRF and the three implementations of SS in a single replicate of the simulation setting described in \S\ref{simulation}.
+We present plots that depict the performance in clustering and density estimation, of BGS, uBGS, CRF and the three implementations of SS in a single simulation replicate considering a sample of size $n = 200$.

-Figures \ref{fig:clusters-(i)} and \ref{fig:clusters-(ii)} show the cluster labels estimated by the algorithms for all the groups along with the true labels for varying $n$, under overlapping and well separated clusters respectively.
-Figure \ref{fig:densityplots} shows the estimated densities of the the three groups along with the true density, overlaid on the histogram of the observed data, for varying $n$.
+Figure \ref{fig:densityplots} shows the estimated densities of the the three groups along with the true density, overlaid on the histogram of the observed data.
+Figures \ref{fig:clusters-(i)} and \ref{fig:clusters-(ii)} show the cluster labels estimated by the algorithms for all the groups along with the true labels under overlapping and well separated designs respectively.